simplehtmldom/simplehtmldom/manual/README.md

 # Adding new pages

-Place new files in `source`.
+Place new files in `docs`.
 Use subfolders (as few levels as possible) to separate categories.

 Files added to the manual will **not** appear on the project page automatically.